leandroroser/rustin15/README.md

 Therefore, s1 remains valid after the function call.
 ```

-Which are best practices in Rust?
+Can you list Rust best practices?

 ```
 - Follow the Rust programming style guide: Rust has an official style guide that outlines